 Putney Park is a fantastic park, found along Parramatta River in Putney.
 There is a great, free water play area suitable for young children.
 Unlike the other water playgrounds, this is more like toddler pools.
 There are no water fountains and tipping buckets, just two shallow pools connected by a pebble creek bed.
 There are also two other playgrounds in the park and two VERY large slides.
 Note: the vehicle gates close at sunset during day light savings.

 9Blaxland Riverside Park, Newington

 Blaxland Riverside Park is a large and awesome park, best suited for kids 4yrs+.
 It has a fantastic water playground section as well, though there is no shade and it only runs from 10am to 4pm.
-Keep in mind it is very popular so parking can be difficult but easier in the evening.
+Keep in mind it’s very popular so parking can be difficult but easier in the evening.
 There are BBQs along Parramatta River near the Armoury Wharf Cafe or at the back of the playground, near the secondary car park (first carpark, on your left, when you enter).

 - Facilities: Multiple BBQs, large picnic shelters, picnic tables, large grassed area, toilets, tap, garbage bins near BBQs and off street parking.